nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Examples:

-`find n:Water` lists all products that has Water as name.
+`find n:Water` lists all products that contains "Water" in its name.

-`find n:Bread c:Food` lists all products that has Bread as name and category as Food.
+`find n:Bread c:Food` lists all products that contains "Bread" in its name and category as Food.

 `find c:Food` lists all products that has category as Food.